 How can I make a Saxophone Reed last longer?

-If you learn how to handle and Prepare your Saxophone Reeds correctly your saxophone reeds will last much longer.
+Yes, if you learn how to handle and prepare your Saxophone Reeds correctly your saxophone reeds will last much longer.
 Beginner mistakes like pushing and bending on the tip of the reed will surely break it, but if you learn the basics you can play your reeds longer.
 Aside from that you also need to clean your reed after playing on it and store it in the reed case, so that you keep the flat surface of the reed flat.

 If you leave your can reed on the saxophone mouthpiece to dry it will become wavy and unplayable.
 Sure, you can try reviving it by putting it under water for a couple of minutes but in my own experience that doesn't always work out.